syncfusion-content/windowsforms-docs/WindowsForms/PDF-Viewer/Working-with-Hyperlinks.md

 ## Redirecting to a different Hyperlink

-We can navigate to different hyperlink irrespective of the hyperlink clicked.
-In order to redirect a hyperlink, we need to pass the value of `Handled` parameter as true to stop the navigation of the hyperlink clicked.
+You can navigate to different hyperlink irrespective of the hyperlink clicked.
+To redirect a hyperlink, you need to pass the value of `Handled` parameter as true to stop the navigation of the hyperlink clicked.
 Then open the desired hyperlink that you want to navigate instead of the hyperlink clicked.
-Please refer the below example for more details.
+Please refer to the following example for more details.

 {% tabs %}
 {% highlight c# %}